ztomasze/sdnd/Characters/Equipment/armor.md

 | **heavy** (kite, metal)   | Heavy  | +2       | --      | 1     | 30        | Yes    |
 ### special

+* **shield bash:** You can use a shield to make a melee attack that deals d3 damage.
 * **small shield:** When you are hit by a melee attack, you can choose to destroy (sunder) this shield to negate all damage from the attack.

 ### exotic